digital-asset/daml/docs/source/json-api/index.rst

 Create a new Contract
 *********************

-See the request documentation below on how to create an instance of ``Iou`` contract from the :doc:`Getting Started guide </app-dev/bindings-java/quickstart>`:
+See the request documentation below on how to create an instance of ``Iou`` contract from the :doc:`Quickstart guide </app-dev/bindings-java/quickstart>`:

 .. literalinclude:: ../app-dev/bindings-java/quickstart/template-root/daml/Iou.daml
   :language: daml